microsoft/DynamicTelemetry/docs/docs/Scenarios.RedactingSecrets.document.md

 identify and redact sensitive data patterns, ensuring that logs remain useful for monitoring and troubleshooting without compromising security

-## Techincal Backbone of Secret Redaction
+## Technical Backbone of Secret Redaction

 Redacting portions of logs using durable IDs and structured payloads involves several technical steps to ensure that sensitive information is